docker/docs/content/security/for-admins/single-sign-on/_index.md

 ## How it works

-When SSO is enabled, users are redirected to your IdP's authentication page to sign in.
-They cannot authenticate using their Docker login credentials (Docker ID and password).
-Docker currently supports Service Provider Initiated SSO flow.
+When you enable SSO, this redirects to your IdP's authentication page to sign in.
+They can't authenticate using their Docker login credentials (Docker ID and password).
+Docker supports Service Provider Initiated SSO flow.
 Your users must sign in to Docker Hub or Docker Desktop to initiate the SSO authentication process.

 The following diagram shows how SSO operates and is managed in Docker Hub and Docker Desktop.
 In addition, it provides information on how to authenticate between your IdP.